-We don’t drill wells, give away toilets, or teach people how to wash their hands.
-Instead, we strengthen the market for water, sanitation, and hygiene to make it more sustainable, inclusive, and efficient.
+We didn’t drill wells, give away toilets, or teach people how to wash their hands.
+Instead, we strengthened the market for water, sanitation, and hygiene to make it more sustainable, inclusive, and efficient.

-We think at the margin to identify strategic opportunities and gaps in the wider system with in-depth research and then follow the evidence to get the biggest impact with the smallest footprint.
-And we don’t just replicate our successful programs, we strive to consolidate them as systemic change.
+We thought at the margin to identify strategic opportunities and gaps in the wider system with in-depth research and then followed the evidence to get the biggest impact with the smallest footprint.
+And we didn’t just replicate our successful programs, we consolidated them as systemic change.

-Our aim is to shift the mindset of everyone in the system – including government, product suppliers, NGOs, and even consumers – from thinking of rural families as helpless and waiting to receive free hardware to consumers with refined wants, aspirations, and spending power.
+Our aim was to shift the mindset of everyone in the system – including government, product suppliers, NGOs, and even consumers – from thinking of rural families as helpless and waiting to receive free hardware to consumers with refined wants, aspirations, and spending power.
 Read more…

-We are proving that markets are extremely efficient in achieving large scale change.
+We proved that markets are extremely efficient in achieving large scale change.
 But local government is essential in the drive for 100% coverage and practice of safe water, sanitation, and hygiene behaviours.
-Being skeptical of traditional capacity development approaches, we are experimenting with transformational leadership programs that demonstrate tremendous results.
+Being skeptical of traditional capacity development approaches, we experimented with transformational leadership programs that demonstrated tremendous results.

 A market will not be sustainable if half the market is missing.
 Women are key decision makers when it comes to keeping their families healthy.
 But they are often excluded from the economic opportunities in the water, sanitation, and hygiene industries.
-We aim to deepen their participation as business owners, sales agents, and informed consumers.
+We aimed to deepen their participation as business owners, sales agents, and informed consumers.
 Read more…

-We are not afraid to take on challenging market opportunities that have the potential to disrupt the status quo.
-Our social businesses accelerate consumer investment in toilets, water filters, and handwashing devices.
+We were not afraid to take on challenging market opportunities that had the potential to disrupt the status quo.
+Our social businesses accelerated consumer investment in toilets, water filters, and handwashing devices.
 Read more…

-WaterSHED’s signature Hands-Off approach refers to our behind-the-scenes role as an industry facilitator, engaging both the private sector and government to lead improvements in WASH sustainability, access, and behaviours.
+WaterSHED’s signature Hands-Off approach referred to our behind-the-scenes role as an industry facilitator, engaging both the private sector and government to lead improvements in WASH sustainability, access, and behaviours.

-A key feature is discipline – both to maintain a light touch and to avoid actions that create dependencies.
-Sounds easy, but in practice, it means having a concrete vision of how things are going to work post-intervention, and then not developing any processes that we know won’t last.
+A key feature was discipline – both to maintain a light touch and to avoid actions that create dependencies.
+Sounds easy, but in practice, it meant having a concrete vision of how things are going to work post-intervention, and then not developing any processes that we knew wouldn’t last.

-Fundamentally, we believe that a sustainable outcome requires the facilitator to progressively exit as its role is succeeded by private and public sector actors.
+Fundamentally, we believed that a sustainable outcome required the facilitator to progressively exit as its role is succeeded by private and public sector actors.
 The best way to ensure that is to have an exit strategy right from the beginning.